A two stage approach for order and rack allocation with order backlog in a mobile rack environment: First-stage and second-stage formulations

 \subsection{First-stage formulation}

-Our first-stage formulation for allocating orders and racks to pickers involves the following zero-one decision variables: \begin{itemize} \item $x_{op}=1$ if order $o$ is allocated to picker $p$, zero otherwise \item $u_r=1$ if rack $r$ is used, so allocated to some picker, zero otherwise \item $y_{rp}=1$ if rack $r$ is allocated to picker $p$, zero otherwise \end{itemize}
+Our first-stage formulation for allocating orders and racks to pickers involves the following zero-one decision variables: \begin{compactitem} \item $x_{op}=1$ if order $o$ is allocated to picker $p$, zero otherwise \item $u_r=1$ if rack $r$ is used, so allocated to some picker, zero otherwise \item $y_{rp}=1$ if rack $r$ is allocated to picker $p$, zero otherwise \end{compactitem}

 Our formulation is: \begin{optprog} \optaction[]{min} & \objective{M \sum_{r=1}^R u_r - \sum_{i \in I} ( (\sum_{r=1}^R s_{ir}u_r - \sum_{o=1}^O q_{io} )/\sum_{o=1}^O q_{io}) }\\

 subject to: & \sum_{o \in F} x_{op} & \leq & C_p & \forall p \in \{1,\ldots,P\} \\